Kean2110/distributed-qml/README.md

 -app_ files - The NetQASM apps, two clients and a server -client.py - The Client class, instantiated by app_client1 and app_client2 -server.py - The Server class, instantiated by app_server
--.yaml files - The configs of the project - only server.yaml is used, and only if no other config is provided, or -app is started with 'netqasm simulate'
+-config.yaml files - Default config for the project.
+If no configs are provided in as console args or the app is run with "netqasm simulate", this config is used
 -config/ - Contains the configs
 -utils/ - Contains util files, like for plotting, logging, parsing the config files, etc -output/ - The output where the runs outputs are stored, such as the log, the plots, the checkpoints, a copy of the config